dm-uporov/Pawnfall-Resources/scripts/two-sides-button/README.md

-# Two-sides buttons scirpts for Unity
+# Two-sides buttons scripts for Unity

 These scripts allows you to turn 3D objects on every click by 180 degrees.